 When it comes to traditional vs online learning here are some of the advantages of online learning.

 If you need a lot of flexibility and convenience, online courses are for you.
 This class format allows you to work around your other commitments like work, travel, family, friends, significant others or any other hobbies and activities that matter to you.

 The beauty of online courses is that your classroom can be at your home, local library or a coffee shop — wherever you can access the internet.

-If the idea of making it to campus at a prescribed time doesn’t fit your current lifestyle, then an online course can’t be beat.
+If the idea of making it to campus at a prescribed time doesn’t fit your current lifestyle, then an online course can’t be beaten.
 Your only excuse for missing a class is not turning on your computer.

-2. Online courses are focused on the individual.
+2. Online courses are focused on the individual

 You can also interact as soon as a question pops into your head by posting your thoughts online.
 With online courses, there’s no need to wait for the right time to ask the question, simply fire off an email right away.
 This type of instant feedback enhances your opportunity to learn and share your ideas with others.

-3. Online courses increase classroom reach and can connect you to a global village.
+3. Online courses increase classroom reach and can connect you to a global village

 As social media’s immense popularity demonstrates, online platforms are a great way to meet and interact with people across the world.
 This applies equally to the bulletin boards, chat rooms and mailing lists that are often used in online courses.